 - If you make this Pumpkin Eggnog recipe as is, it will be delicious.
 It won’t, however, be quite as thick as store-bought eggnog unless you let it sit in the fridge for at least an hour and allow it to thicken.
 If you want thick, creamy eggnog immediately– try swapping the milk and cream measurements.

 - Pre-ground nutmeg tastes a lot more like sawdust than it does like a nutmeg.
+(Seriously, if you’ve got pre-ground nutmeg in your cabinet, pull it out, and sprinkle some onto your finger.
+Taste it.
+And then take a drink of water, throw out the sawdust-like spice, and go buy whole nutmeg.)
 Keep whole nutmegs on hand, and freshly grate one into and on top of your drink using a micro-plane zester or small holes on a box grater.

 - If you want eggnog, but just aren’t comfortable using raw eggs, you can slowly heat the yolk and cream mixture on the stovetop until it’s simmering.
 Remove it from the heat, and stick it in the fridge to cool.
 Once it’s cooled down to room temperature, fold in the egg whites.

-- Are you making eggnog for a party, and want to serve several eager guests?
+- Are you making eggnog for a party, and want enough for a group?
 This recipe will easily double or triple.

 *Also Note: Drizly is still growing and has a limited delivery area.
 Check out their site for more details.

 - 2 eggs, separated

 - 1/4 cup sugar, plus 2 tsp sugar

 - 1/2 cup whole or 2% milk (not skim)